neoul/libydb/README.md

 ### YAML node types

-YAML nodes may be labeled with a type or tag using the exclamation point (!!) followed by a string.
-The following sample show you how to tag the types of data nodes.
+YAML nodes may be labeled with a type or tag using the exclamation point (!! or !) followed by a string.
+The following sample shows you how to tag the types of scalar nodes.

 ```yaml
 a: 123                     # an integer